About UsMission, history, and overview of our Center

 Over the years and continuing into the future, the CDD has partnered with local and state organizations to develop and implement outreach entities that will:

-- provide opportunties through which quality pre-service training, relevant and rigorous research, and exemplary community services and training can be implemented in full partnership with self-advocates and family members.
+- Provide opportunities through which quality pre-service training, relevant and rigorous research, and exemplary community services and training can be implemented in full partnership with self-advocates and family members.

-The Center is advised by a Constituent Advisory Committee (CAC), which helps ascertain and represent the interestes of people served and affected by the CDD programs and activities; and provides input to the CDD staff on the development, implementation, and progress of the CDD’s five-year plan.
+The Center is advised by a Constituent Advisory Committee (CAC), which helps ascertain and represent the interests of people served and affected by the CDD programs and activities; and provides input to the CDD staff on the development, implementation and progress of the CDD’s five-year plan.

-To accomplish our mission and better serve the community, the CDD partners with several organizations, national, statewide and local.
+To accomplish our mission and better serve the community, the CDD partners with several organizations nationally, statewide, and locally.